What is Diabetes?

 Risk Factors for Type 2 Diabetes

-People of all races and ethnicities can develop type 2 diabetes, but it is more prevalent in people who are black and Hispanic.
+People of all races and ethnicities can develop type 2 diabetes, but people who are Black, Hispanic, Native American, or Asian American/Pacific Islander have a higher risk

 Know Your Numbers: Are you at Risk?